chrisdew/returntoharvard/README.md

 The RtH Machine has a CPU with two, distinct, read-only sources of data, the Kernel Storage Device and Application Storage Devices.

 These are not 80's-style ROM chips.
-They are flash storage devices to which the RtH CPU cannot physically write, heavily cached in on-device RAM and inside the CPU.
+They are flash storage devices to which the RtH CPU cannot physically write, heavily cached with on-device RAM and separated CPU caches.

-The RtHM has Random Access Memory.
+The RtHM has conventional Random Access Memory.

 The RtHM has multiple, removable, writeable storage devices, WSDs.
 These have a physical write-enable button which makes them writable for a short period of time.